Toofifty/reddit-watch/README.md

-Watch a subreddit for specific keywords or regexes.
+Watch a subreddit for specific keywords